Find a clinic

 Do you have the feeling that it’s becoming harder and harder to hear conversations or the TV at home?
 Or has anyone ever suggested you should get your hearing checked?
 These might be signs of a potential hearing difficulty.

 To find out whether or not you might be affected by hearing loss, you can take a free online hearing test to obtain an initial assessment of your hearing.
 We recommend you then have a no-obligation hearing test with a hearing care professional.
 This way you’ll soon have an accurate assessment of how well you are hearing.
+Your clinician will do a hearing test and identify the medical reason for your hearing loss.
+The clinician will evaluate whether your hearing difficulty is of organic origin, and perform various tests such as a sound level test or an audiogram.

 With your audiologist or audiometrist you will jointly decide on the best solution for your hearing needs.
 They will be happy to offer you personalized advice and can help you find the right model for your requirements.